Try Whiskeys, Vodkas, and Liqueurs at These Hudson Valley Distilleries

 Photo by Lynn Hason

 The Spirits Lab Cocktail Collection follows the same philosophy, adding unique twists to classic drinks.
-The 800-sq-ft tasting room and cocktail bar is the perfect place to discover new flavor combinations, such as a Sicilian Negroni, tart cherry Manhattan, or rosé vodka lemonade.
-For those seeking something truly different, consider ordering the Cuca Fresca Cachaça, a Brazilian spirit made from organic sugarcane.
-The tasting room and distillery also host fun events, like live music, food trucks, book signings, and a few seasonal festivals such as Fall Fest and Friendsgiving.
+The tasting room and cocktail bar is the perfect place to discover new flavor combinations, such as a Sicilian orange Negroni, hibiscus Cosmopolitan, or rosé vodka lemonade.
+For those seeking something truly different, consider ordering the Classic Caipirinha, made with Cuca Fresca Cachaça, a Brazilian spirit made from organic sugarcane.
+The tasting room and distillery also host fun events, like live music, food trucks, book signings, and more.

 Ulster County